 The Company completed three separate uranium acquisitions in the uraniferous Colorado Plateau Region of the southwestern United States between the winter of 2013 and the summer of 2014.
-It acquired 26 groups totaling 133 unpatented lode claims in San Juan County, Utah and Mojave County, Arizona from MAG Exploration Services Inc. in late October 2013, a further 32 groups totaling 130 unpatented lode claims in San Juan and Garfield Counties, Utah from Yellow Rock Resources Inc. in late January 2014 and, finally, 239 mineral claims in Colorado from Alamosa Mining Corp.
+It acquired unpatented lode claims in San Juan County, Utah and Mojave County, Arizona from MAG Exploration Services Inc. in late October 2013, unpatented lode claims in San Juan and Garfield Counties, Utah from Yellow Rock Resources Inc. in late January 2014 and mineral claims in Colorado from Alamosa Mining Corp.
 (AMC).
-The Company subsequently staked an additional 51 unpatented lode claims in the Counties of Grand, Emery, and San Juan, Utah in late February 2014 proximal to and/or adjoining some of the earlier groups.
-Finally, Anfield expanded its holdings to 55 claims from eight claims at the Firefly Mine Complex in the La Sal District of the Paradox Area of San Juan County, Utah.